Best Gaming Apps for iPhone (2026)

 Which games work well with a controller on iPhone?

-iOS supports DualSense and Xbox controllers system wide, and they shine with PS Remote Play and GTA 5 through streaming.
+iOS supports DualSense and Xbox controllers system wide, and they shine with PS Remote Play and with console titles streamed through Xbox Cloud Gaming in the browser.
 Many touch games stay better on the screen, but for console style play, pairing a controller in Settings takes about a minute and transforms the feel.

 Are these games safe for kids?